Yarikx/reductor/README.md

 [Redux](http://redux.js.org/) inspired predictable state container library for Java.

 Reductor can help you make your state mutations easier to read, write and reason about.
-As Redux it's based on three principles (form [Redux documentation](http://redux.js.org/docs/introduction/ThreePrinciples.html)):
+As Redux it's based on three principles (from [Redux documentation](http://redux.js.org/docs/introduction/ThreePrinciples.html)):

 * Single source of truth
 * State is read-only